japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-OutputMode.md

 === [[Append]] Append Output Mode

-*Append* (alias: *append*) is the <<spark-sql-streaming-DataStreamWriter.adoc#outputMode, default output mode>> that writes "new" rows only.
+*Append* (alias: *append*) is the <<spark-sql-streaming-DataStreamWriter.md#outputMode, default output mode>> that writes "new" rows only.

-In <<spark-sql-streaming-aggregation.adoc#, streaming aggregations>>, a "new" row is when the intermediate state becomes final, i.e. when new events for the grouping key can only be considered late which is when watermark moves past the event time of the key.
+In <<spark-sql-streaming-aggregation.md#, streaming aggregations>>, a "new" row is when the intermediate state becomes final, i.e. when new events for the grouping key can only be considered late which is when watermark moves past the event time of the key.

-`Append` output mode requires that a streaming query defines event-time watermark (using link:spark-sql-streaming-Dataset-withWatermark.adoc[withWatermark] operator) on the event time column that is used in aggregation (directly or using link:spark-sql-streaming-window.adoc[window] function).
+`Append` output mode requires that a streaming query defines event-time watermark (using link:spark-sql-streaming-Dataset-withWatermark.md[withWatermark] operator) on the event time column that is used in aggregation (directly or using link:spark-sql-streaming-window.md[window] function).

-Required for datasets with `FileFormat` format (to create link:spark-sql-streaming-FileStreamSink.adoc[FileStreamSink])
+Required for datasets with `FileFormat` format (to create link:spark-sql-streaming-FileStreamSink.md[FileStreamSink])

-`Append` is link:spark-sql-streaming-UnsupportedOperationChecker.adoc#multiple-flatMapGroupsWithState[mandatory] when multiple `flatMapGroupsWithState` operators are used in a structured query.
+`Append` is link:spark-sql-streaming-UnsupportedOperationChecker.md#multiple-flatMapGroupsWithState[mandatory] when multiple `flatMapGroupsWithState` operators are used in a structured query.

 === [[Complete]] Complete Output Mode